Enhancing Network Failure Mitigation with Performance-Aware Ranking: Design

 \subsection{\sysname: Internals}

-\parab{The \impact (\figref{fig:architecture}).} This takes as input a demand matrix ($\traffic$) and a mitigation ($\mitigationAction$) and estimates: (a) the distribution of average throughput across all the long flows, and (b) the distribution of FCT accross all the short flows in $\traffic$. \sysname can compute average throughput from FCT and vice versa using $FCT = \frac{flow\ size}{throughput}$ if needed. \sysname calls the \impact for each candidate mitigation and ranks them based on the estimates.
-This section presents the key ideas underlying \impact (see also \algoref{Alg:risk-main-function}).
+{\bf The \impact (\figref{fig:architecture})} takes a demand matrix $\traffic$ and a mitigation $\mitigationAction$ as inputs and estimates: (a) the distribution of average throughput across all the long flows in $\traffic$ and (b) the distribution of FCT across all the short flows in $\traffic$. \sysname can compute average throughput from FCT and vice versa using $\text{FCT} = \frac{\text{flow size}}{\text{throughput}}$ if necessary. \sysname calls the \impact for each candidate mitigation and ranks these mitigations based on the estimates (see \algoref{Alg:risk-main-function}).